junskih/fundamentals-of-game-development/README.md

 Seeing as most of the early levels make no sense and/or don't encourage traversal having no fruits to collect for bonus levels, I took some artistic liberties in relocating some of the collectables and other elements to aid gameplay.

 ### Known issues and bugs
+I'll update this section even after the submission deadline (2.12.2019) in case I or someone else runs into any funky stuff in the game.
+These will be fixed after the peer review period is over and the course has ended (late December at the earliest).

-- If the player jumps during a corner turn and collides with a cube, they may be unable to move afterwards and have to exit to the menu and reload the save.
-Will be fixed after peer reviews are done and the course is over.
+- If the player jumps during a corner turn and collides with a cube, they may be unable to move afterwards and experience some weird scaling behavior.
+The player must exit to the menu and reload the save.
+- If the player presses jump during the level intro, the intro starts over.
+- The player can't move forward to the center of a single isolated cube without going over its edge.
+- The sun flare can be briefly seen through game objects when the camera moves around.
+- If the player jumps forward from a single isolated cube onto another isolated cube, they can go too far, miss the cube and fall.
+- After a corner turn, the player won't be centered on the cube if they were not centered previously.